dburles/mystical/readme.md

 function Component() {
   return (
     <div css={{ color: "black", [darkColorMode]: { color: "white" } }}>
-      This text is black in 'default' more and white in 'dark' mode.
+      This text is black in light mode and white in dark mode.
     </div>
   );
 }